-Cancer care ministry is critically important because the kind of ministry that has been successful with other sicknesses is often not as effective with cancer.
+has been successful with other sicknesses is often not as effective with cancer.
 And sometimes, the first reaction of a minister can be the exact opposite of what would help a cancer patient.

-Simply put, cancer affects the spirit differently from what most people have understood or experienced.
+understood or experienced.
 In order to effectively minister in this area, we need to become more like Christ in ways that we may have overlooked in the past.